On the uniqueness and stability of dictionaries for sparse representation of noisy signals: Results

-Note that sparse codes $\mathbf{x}_i$ with a shared support that are in general linear position are straightforward to produce using a ``Vandermonde'' matrix construction (i.e., use the columns of the matrix $[\gamma_{i}^j]_{i,j=1}^{k,N}$, for distinct nonzero $\gamma_i$).
-Thus, the assumptions of Thm.~\ref{DeterministicUniquenessTheorem} are easily met, leading to the following direct application to uniqueness in sparse linear coding.
+Since sparse codes in general linear position are straightforward to produce with a ``Vandermonde'' construction (i.e., by choosing columns of the matrix $[\gamma_{i}^j]_{i,j=1}^{k,N}$, for distinct nonzero $\gamma_i$), we have the following direct consequence of Thm.~\ref{DeterministicUniquenessTheorem}.